Not knowing where your next meal may come from can be an extremely stressful experience.

-Since mid-March, the pandemic has profoundly impacted the economic status of many Canadians, with millions experiencing job losses or reduced work hours.
+Since last March, the pandemic has profoundly impacted the economic status of many Canadians, with millions experiencing job losses or reduced work hours.
 Daily Bread’s Hunger Lives Here report found that 76 per cent of new clients began accessing food banks due to COVID-19, primarily because of job loss or a reduction in hours.
 Unsurprisingly, the Statistics Canada study found that moderately and severely food insecure Canadians facing serious financial constraints reported significantly poorer mental health outcomes in the early pandemic period than those in food-secure households.

 Certain population groups are more likely to be food insecure, such as lone-parent households or individuals who rely on social assistance as their main source of income, individuals who rent their home, and those who are at risk of being evicted.
 As a result, poor mental health outcomes are more pronounced amongst these groups as they attempt to navigate the chronic stress of living in financial and food insecurity.

 Food banks see the mental health impacts of food insecurity each day.
 Sharmini Fernando, the Executive Director at Syme Woolner Neighourhood and Family Centre noted that, “There is a significant group of people whose health issues are further magnified because they have lost their income, their housing or their general wellbeing.
 Many of our clients who utilize the food bank services fall into the above category and are struggling to make ends meet.
 They were struggling before but COVID has taken them further down the scale of survival.”